Steven Dyer

 TechnipFMC

-St. John's, NL · May 2024 - Aug 2024
+St. John's, NL · May - Aug 2024

-TechnipFMC is a global energy company that provides technolgies, project management, and engineering services to the oil, gas, and broader energy industry.
+TechnipFMC is a global energy company that provides technologies, project management, and engineering services to the oil, gas, and broader energy industry.
 As a project engineering intern, I worked with the Project Engineering department assisting in the execution of large-scale subsea projects.
 My work included:

 • Conducted site inspections to monitor subsea project progress and ensure compliance with quality standards.

-• Performed calculations on reel lift rigging assembly using knowledge of statics to ensure the assembly can tolerate expected loads.
+• Performed calculations on a reel lift rigging assembly using knowledge of statics to ensure the assembly can tolerate expected loads.